bang-olufsen/create/Help/FindYourProduct.md

 # Find Your Product

 If you're using Beocreate Connect, it should automatically discover Beocreate 2 sound systems on your network.
 Sometimes things don't work as expected and the product isn't found.
+The following steps can help you resolve this issue.

+## Look for Products Again

+Sometimes the products may not update to the grid in Beocreate Connect.
+In this case, select *Look for Products Again* from the File menu to perform a new search.

 ## Check Network Connection